wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 	edgecmd Configuration Storage Logging LogLevel=Warning LogFileSizeLimitBytes=32768 LogFileCountLimit=5
 	```

-- Complete the following to configure any number of valid key=value pairs in a facet.
+Complete the following to configure any number of valid key=value pairs in a facet:

 	1. Open command line.
 	2. Type the `componentId` and `facetName` followed by the key=value pairs that you want to change, and press Enter.